 Sunshine, beaches with space to spare, native scenery hugging the coastal road.
 A classic day at the beach complete with ice creams and wharf to jump off.
 Maraetai is all about the beach.
 Maraetai Beach is a very strong contender for the best beach, in the Auckland area.
 It is possible to swim at all tides, although high tide is best.
 There’s a wharf that makes for a popular diving platform and there’s plenty of parking along the foreshore.
 Take your pick from several cafes or restaurants while watching all the beach activity.
+For other trips and holiday inspiration check out Auckland Road Trips.

 - Spectacular scenery, iconic pohutukawa trees shading the beach, Auckland’s largest native forest reserves and a 30m waterfall.